Eye on Iran and Syria, Israel hardens missile shield

 "It's always undergoing changes and improvements, as well as adaptations to new threats," Rubin said.

-Iran on Saturday unveiled a new short-range missile which it said was capable of striking land and sea targets[ID:nL6E8J41CX].
+Iran on Saturday unveiled a new short-range missile which it said was capable of striking land and sea targets.
 Syria, for its part, last month went public with its chemical arsenal, saying it was intended for last-resort use against "external aggression".
-[ID:nL6E8IM351]

-Tehran also has Islamist guerrilla allies in Lebanon and Gaza who could shell neighbouring Israel during any regional conflict.
-Their short-range rocket arsenals have been expanding and improving as well, the senior Israeli defence official said.
+Tehran also has Islamist guerrilla allies in Lebanon and Gaza who could shell neighboring Israel during any regional conflict.
+Their short-range rocket arsenals have been expanding and improving as well, the senior Israeli defense official said.

 Having helped underwrite Arrow, the Americans were free to draw on its technologies for their own uses, the official said.